Click, Like, Share: Production

 Apart from the members of The Gold Squad (Echarri, Diaz, Fedelin, and Brillantes), Danica Ontengco, Renshi de Guzman, Jimuel Pacquiao, and Nio Tria of The Squad Plus were included as part of the first season.
 That season marked the acting debut for Pacquiao and, most especially, Tria whose mother Cherry Pie Picache is an actress.

 In the third season, it was revealed in an iWantTFC event that Elmo Magalona, Vivoree Esclito, JC Alcantara, and Belle Mariano (who was also slated to be part of the second season of another iWantTFC series He's Into Her) were to be part of the season's cast members, and seasoned director Andoy Ranay serves as the series's director beginning this season.

 Release

 Broadcast

-The show's first two seasons had its Philippine TV Premiere from August 8 to September 26, 2021 on Yes Weekend Sunday primetime on Kapamilya Channel, Kapamilya Online Live and A2Z replacing the first season of He's Into Her and was replaced by Melting Me Softly.
+The first two seasons of the series had its Philippine TV Premiere on Kapamilya Channel's Yes Weekend Sunday primetime, Kapamilya Online Live and A2Z from August 8 to September 26, 2021, replacing the first season of He's Into Her and was replaced by Melting Me Softly.

-The third season premiered from December 4 and 11, 2022 on Yes Weekend Sunday primetime on Kapamilya Channel, Kapamilya Online Live and A2Z replacing Lyric and Beat and it was replaced by the reaired first season of Almost Paradise.
+The third season premiered from December 4 and 11, 2022 replacing Lyric and Beat and it was replaced by the reaired first season of Almost Paradise.
 It also aired international via TFC.